Closing the talent gap in manufacturing

 In its search for a new generation of workers, manufacturers must turn to the millennial generation.
 However, attracting and retaining millennial talent to manufacturing has been a challenge.

-Manufacturing in America will host its 2nd annual Student Zone where 9th through 12th grade students from Oakland, Macomb, and Wayne counties will participate in educational and hands-on workshops with manufacturing equipment.
+Manufacturing in America - 2017 hosted its 2nd annual Student Zone where 9th through 12th grade students from Oakland, Macomb, and Wayne counties were able to participate in educational and hands-on workshops with manufacturing equipment.

-The student will experience what an exciting career in manufacturing is all about and have the opportunity to apply for a 1-day internship with local manufacturing companies.
+The students experienced what an exciting career in manufacturing is all about and had the opportunity to apply for a 1-day internship with local manufacturing companies.

 1-Day Internship Program